oblac/jodd-site/doc/lagarto/3+dom-builder.md

 ## After parsing

-During parsing, `LagartoDomBuilder` also collects some information that are awailiable after:
+During parsing, `LagartoDomBuilder` also collects some information that are available after:

-* `getErrors()` - if errors are collected during parsing, this methos will return list of all errors as they appeard.
+* `getErrors()` - if errors are collected during parsing, this methods will return list of all errors as they appear.
-* `getParsingTime()` - return parsing time in miliseconds.
+* `getParsingTime()` - return parsing time in milliseconds.

 ## Jerry